Cross-validated risk scores adaptive enrichment (CADEN) design: Real Data Examples

-We applied our approach to a publicly available dataset with high-dimensional gene expression biomarker data from the randomised controlled trial NOAH \cite{gianni:etal:2010}.
+We applied our approach to a publicly available dataset with high-dimensional gene expression biomarker data from the randomised controlled trial NOAH \citep{gianni:etal:2010}.
 The trial enrolled 235 patients with HER2-positive locally advanced breast cancer, 117 of whom treated with neoadjuvant chemotherapy with trastuzumab followed by adjuvant trastuzumab, and the rest (118 patients) treated with neoadjuvant chemotherapy alone.
 The primary outcomes of the trial were pathological complete response and event-free survival.
-We used the pathological complete response as the binary response endpoint.
+We used the pathological complete response as an outcome because it was available in the publicly available dataset.
+We used a binary outcome with achieving pathological complete response having the value of one and residual disease having the value of zero.